 The Scheme currently has around 35,000 members.
 Full details of how the Scheme works can be found in our Scheme Guide.
 The Scheme ceased to be open to new members and benefit accrual from 30 June 2019.

 The Plumbing Industry Scheme has a formal financial assessment called an actuarial valuation at least once every three years.
 The latest actuarial valuation was carried out as at 5th April 2020, and the Actuary found that the assets were enough to cover 99% of the Scheme’s liabilities, equating to a shortfall of £31 million.
 The Trustee and the Constituent Organisations agreed a Recovery Plan to eliminate the shortfall by November 2027.

 The Scheme’s Annual Report & Accounts for the year ending 5 April 2021 can be found here.

 Summary Funding Statement

 The Scheme Trustee is required to provide members and beneficiaries with an annual summary funding statement providing information from the Scheme’s latest financial health check.
-The latest statement from spring 2021 can be found here.
+The latest statement from Autumn 2021 can be found here.